Pavan-1997/Terraform_Provisioners_Notes/README.md

 sudo python3 app.py
 ```

-5. Now open the o
+5. Now open the port 80 on the instance

+6. Now access the application using the IP:Port